Skip to main content

 What Happens If the Officer Fails to Appear

-If the citing officer fails to show up in court on the scheduled date with no adequate reason and the court cannot contact him or her, the judge has the discretion to dismiss the case.
+If the citing officer fails to show up in court on the scheduled date with no adequate reason and the court cannot contact him or her, the judge has the discretion to dismiss the case due to officer no-show.

 However, if the officer provides an adequate reason for not appearing, the court may reschedule the case to a later date.